-CUSTOMER SERVICE PERFORMANCE MEASURES TARGETED FY 2022 PERFORMANCE OUTCOME MEASURES PERCENTAGE OF RETAILERS SATISFIED WITH LOTTERY COMMISSION The percentage of respondents to the Retailer Satisfaction Surveys that rate the Texas Lottery's services as "Good" or Excellent," with "Uncertain" responses removed.
-85% OUTPUT MEASURES NUMBER OF RETAILER SURVEYS COMPLETED The number of Retailer Satisfaction Surveys completed annually.
-1,579 NUMBER OF NEWSLETTERS DISTRIBUTED TO RETAILERS The number of newsletters distributed annually to active retailers and chain retailer headquarter offices.
-232,548 NUMBER OF RETAILER VISITS The number of retailer visits conducted annually by the lottery operator sales representatives.
-321,350 EFFICIENCY MEASURES AVERAGE COST PER SURVEY ISSUED Estimated employee hours required to prepare, administer, enter data, analyze and summarize data, and cost of materials utilized. \$.09
+CUSTOMER SERVICE PERFORMANCE MEASURES TARGETED FY 2024 PERFORMANCE OUTCOME MEASURES PERCENTAGE OF RETAILERS SATISFIED WITH LOTTERY COMMISSION The percentage of respondents to the Retailer Satisfaction Surveys that rate the Texas Lottery's services as "Good" or Excellent," with "Uncertain" responses removed.
+86% OUTPUT MEASURES NUMBER OF NEWSLETTERS DISTRIBUTED TO RETAILERS The number of newsletters distributed annually to active retailers and chain retailer headquarter offices.
+236,124 NUMBER OF RETAILER VISITS The number of retailer visits conducted annually by the lottery operator sales representatives.
+388,540 EFFICIENCY MEASURES AVERAGE COST PER SURVEY ISSUED Estimated employee hours required to prepare, administer, enter data, analyze and summarize data, and cost of materials utilized. \$.09